Activation Quantization of Vision Encoders Needs Prefixing Registers: Introduction

 \section{Introduction}

-Transformer-based vision encoders, such as CLIP or DINOv2, lie at the core of modern multimodal intelligences \citep{radford2021learning,oquab2024dinov}.
-Leveraging the scalability of vision transformer (ViT) backbone \citep{dosovitskiy2021an}, these models can be pretrained with massive amount of data and computation, yielding highly informative and versatile visual features.
-Today, vision encoders are now being adopted as plug-and-play components across diverse multimodal applications, ranging from autonomous web agents to robotic control \citep{palanisamy2025vitsurvey}.
+Transformer-based vision encoders, such as CLIP and DINOv2, lie at the core of modern multimodal systems \cite{radford2021learning,oquab2024dinov}.
+Leveraging the scalability of vision transformers (ViTs) \cite{dosovitskiy2021an}, these models are pretrained on massive datasets using large-scale computation, yielding highly informative and versatile visual representations.
+However, their large size poses challenges for practical deployment.
+Vision encoders are frequently deployed as standalone models on edge devices, where storage limits and inference overhead become major bottlenecks \cite{faghri2025mobileclip}.\footnote{To this end, several vendors provide deployment-ready lightweight vision encoders and toolchains for edge processors; see, e.g., \href{https://build.nvidia.com/nvidia/nvclip}{NVIDIA (NV-CLIP)}, \href{https://aihub.qualcomm.com/models/openai_clip}{Qualcomm AI Hub (OpenAI CLIP)}, and \href{https://github.com/hailo-ai/hailo-CLIP}{Hailo (Hailo-CLIP)}.} Vision encoders also serve as the visual backbones of many vision-language models (VLMs) \cite{liu2023visual,beyer2024paligemma}, where their computational cost remains substantial, especially for high-resolution images or video \cite{li2024llama,vasu2025fastvlm}.
+In video pipelines, the vision encoder can account for roughly 45\% of overall latency, and may even exceed the LLM prefilling cost at high resolutions \cite{li2024llama,vasu2025fastvlm}.

-Lowering the inference cost of vision encoders is essential, as their applications often require real-time processing of visual signals on edge devices, e.g., on-device robotic control \citep{pmlr-v270-kim25c}.
-Post-training quantization (PTQ) is a promising solution for this purpose, as the technique can substantially reduce the memory and computation burden of the models without any additional training \citep{choukroun2019low}.
-In particular, the activation quantization of vision encoders is of significant importance; the models are typically non-autoregressive and run on edge hardwares, and thus more likely to be in compute-bound scenarios than in memory-bound one.\footnote{This is in contrast with the scenarios of autoregressive large language models running on GPU servers.
-The inference is memory-bound and the weight-only quantization becomes effective.} Quantizing both activations and weights enables replacing high-precision matrix multiplications with low-precision operations, e.g., int8, effectively reducing the computation and energy needed.
+To address these challenges, post-training quantization (PTQ) offers a practical solution, reducing memory usage and computational cost without additional training \cite{choukroun2019low}.
+However, despite recent progress, PTQ methods for ViT-based vision encoders still suffer from significant performance degradation under low-bit quantization \cite{li2023repq,wu2025fima,zhong2025erq}.
+Moreover, unlike autoregressive large language models (LLMs), which are often memory-bound on GPU servers, vision encoders are typically non-autoregressive and thus more likely to operate in compute-bound regimes.\footnote{In contrast, the memory-bound nature of autoregressive LLM inference running on GPU servers renders weight-only quantization to be particularly effective.} Quantizing both activations and weights therefore allows high-precision matrix multiplications to be replaced with low-precision operations (e.g., INT8), hence reducing computational cost.